-I’m a Comparative Literature major with certificates in Humanistic Studies, European Cultural Studies, Italian Language and Literature, and Medieval Studies.
+I am a Comparative Literature concentrator pursuing certificates in Humanistic Studies, European Cultural Studies, Italian Language and Literature, and Medieval Studies.

 Role(s) held in the Humanistic Studies Program:

-Certificate Student, Head Symposiarch, Humanities Mentor, Behrman Society
+Certificate student, Head Symposiarch, Humanities mentor, Behrman Undergraduate Society of Fellows

 Activities on campus: